Selling Sunset cast’s net worths unveiled ahead of new series

-Selling Sunset season 6: Cast net worths including Jason Oppenheim, Chrishell Stause and Chelsea Lazkani
+Selling Sunset season 6: Cast net worths including Nicole Young, Bre Tiesi and Chrishell Stause

 Selling Sunset season six will air on Netflix this week which means many fans of the show will be eager to know who is the richest cast member.